- DSLs, LOP and Programming

 Is there a language repository somewhere?

-Not at the moment, but since languages can be packaged and distributed as jar files, nothing prevents languages from being shared the same way libraries are..
+Since languages can be packaged and distributed as jar files, nothing prevents languages from being shared the same way libraries are.
+A handful of language plugins (both by JetBrains and third parties) for MPS as well as for IntelliJ IDEA have been made publicly available at the JetBrains plugin repository:

 How much effort does it take to add new base languages to MPS?